0x7183/deprecated-recover-terra-wallet/README.md

 This script was made to help people recover their Terra wallet in case they made a mistake in copying words during the creation of the wallet.
 This script should be used as last chance and the success of the operation is not guarantee.

-The code is open source and can be read and used by anyone, for usability reason we compiled some executables for non developer.
+The code is open source and can be read and used by anyone, for usability reason we compiled some executables with pyinstaller for non developer.
+Remember that using executable files or code without understanding them is like closing your eyes and crossing the highway.
-The authors do not assume any kind of responsability regarding the possible loss of funds, use this tool at your own risk.
+The authors do not assume any kind of responsability regarding the possible loss of funds, use this tool at YOUR OWN RISK.

 After the recover of your seed phrase is highly recommended to: